lepperm/Learning-Log/Pages/about.md

 permalink: /about/
 ---

-Learning Log is my web development education hub, where I chronicle my progression and skill acquisition, starting as a newbie.
+Learning Log is my web development education hub, where I chronicle my progression and skill acquisition.

 Here, you can find:
 - An overview of skills I am working to develop